rakudo/rakudo/LHF.markdown

 need to be done differently in the "nom" branch, to take advantage of new possible performance.

+## hash sub
+Add &hash and make sure S04-statement-parsing/hash.t passes as a result.

 ## Basic IO
 the stat calls should be pretty straight-forward to port from master